Fronti11/JavaFiddle/mockrunner.jdbc.example/readme.md

 ```

 You can see that in the test we prepare the result of a select statement.
 We are mocking a result from a select.
 We pass a mock jdbc connection into the Dao and which uses it to connect to our mock database.
+We can run
+verification commands used within the Dao method.
 Lets look at the Dao:

 ```java
 package za.co.microcode.domain;